Step-By-Step Guide to Canning Jams and Jellies

 Adding jars to the water canner will lower the temperature of the water.
 Return the water to a boil, then start the timer to mark the processing time.

 Do you have to water bath jam and jelly for a shelf stable product?
 That’s a resounding yes!!
-While your grandma (and my mom!) might have used the old upside-down jar method – sometimes called open kettle canning – it is not a safe way to preserve jam in a jar.
+While your grandma (and my mom!) might have used the old upside-down jar method – sometimes called open kettle canning – it is not a safe way to preserve jam in a jar and results in a weak vacuum seal.

 canning pot full of jars and water